-Although not focused on lexical acquisition or speech unit discovery, there have been some studies linking speech and images~\cite{Chrupa_a_2017, harwath2017learning, wang2020dnn}.
+Although not focused on lexical acquisition or speech unit discovery, some studies link speech and images~\cite{Chrupa_a_2017, harwath2017learning, wang2020dnn}.
 The visually linked speech recognition model projects speech utterances and images into a common semantic space~\cite{Chrupa_a_2017}.
 The method for finding a word and associating that word with an object in an image uses both the image and its speech caption~\cite{harwath2017learning}.
-Such a method does not use existing speech recognition devices, nor prior linguistic annotations.
-However, word segmentation using this method was insufficient for sections of speech that were not sufficiently associated with images.
+Such a method does not use existing speech recognition devices or prior linguistic annotations.
+However, word segmentation using this method is insufficient for sections of speech that are not sufficiently associated with images.
 The hybrid model comprising a deep neural network and a hidden Markov model discovers words from images representing objects and their audio captions~\cite{wang2020dnn}.
 Because the above model does not consider word-level information, there remains the problem of confusing different words that share phonemes.